Don't Preach about Micro-scoping Everything We Eat

 image preaches to think less about food purity enjoy flavors

-There is a hell lot of online wisdom out there about how to choose, about how to be very careful about what we eat; however, some of these seem too preachy and at times, irritating!
+There is a wealth of online wisdom available about how to choose and how to be very careful about what we eat; however, some of this advice seems too preachy and, at times, irritating.
 There is something very simple and unsaid about food that is good - you have to close your eyes to the obvious things that will not agree with a nutritionist's advice.
 Soulful food is invariably high in calories.
 Perhaps this is why it is so happy and big, and yes, it contains a lot of fat too, which you cannot enjoy if your conscience keeps asking you questions about the calorie count.
 However, what irritates me is that the people who have infused this habit of counting and measuring everything we are about to eat seem to have comfortably forgotten that we don't have that many choices.
 So many kitchen and grocery essentials are no longer in the safety zone.
 The simplest of herbs and spices, too, are now adulterated.
 We are trying to make the most educated decisions, buying what has been packaged better and procured more sensibly, at a premium rate.